 Monday 26th: To Royal Tunbridge Wells and meet up with M.I.L.
 I am one of the rare people who actually liked his mother in law as a person.
-Yes she was a Tory, a Daily Mail Reading one at that, but Kathleen Slater was a genuinely good person and cared massively about her daughter.
-We weaned her off the Telegraph over time, but only by introducing her to the Torygraph and its crossword.
+Yes she was a Tory, a Daily Mail reading one at that, but Kathleen Slater was a genuinely good person and cared massively about her daughter.
+We weaned her off the Daily Mail over time, but only by introducing her to the Torygraph and its crossword.
 She was fiercely loyal to her now long lost husband Gerard, who had been Mayor of Tunbridge Wells in 1973 While we were planting trees in ’73, Kathleen, not Kathy, was Lady Mayoress.
 He died soon after and Fiona and her Mum plus Chris had spent some considerable time with a massive hole in their family life.

 Every half term this lumbering mass would cross the threshold of her house and the peace and quiet of a lady with a circle of friends would have me to deal with.
 We arrived and the first thing we would always do would involve a trip into town, and something nice on the Pantiles.